 The company also provides the latest industry expertise and access to the newest technologies.
 It helps create an app with the latest features and functionalities that will definitely impress investors.
 So, joining hands with a reputed development partner is the right thing to do if you want your product to get app funding from investors.

-4. Figure out revenue strategy: Apart from understanding the basics of investment, you should also work on the strategy to generate revenue.
+Apart from understanding the basics of investment, you should also work on the strategy to generate revenue.
 The plain and clear strategy presented to the investors will make them finance your mobile app development more wholeheartedly.
-So, it’s essential to study the various monetization strategies and be ready to answer the clarification questions about them.
+So, if you are still thinking, how to monetize an app idea, it’s essential to study the various monetization strategies and be ready to answer the clarification questions about them.

-5. Create MVP: Minimum Viable Product or MVP is the first version of a product with a basic set of features.
+Minimum Viable Product or MVP is the first version of a product with a basic set of features.
 It is an effective and affordable way of helping investors understand the working flow of your app.
-An MVP allows you to understand if your app has the potential to succeed before going to mobile app investors.
+An MVP allows you to understand if your app has the potential to succeed before going to app startup investors.

 Moreover, MVP provides your potential investors with a physical product that they can see and use in real-time.
 An investor loves nothing more than a business that already works and whose owners have invested time and their own money into it.